Prashish13/neuroplay/README.txt

-Trained feed-forward neural networks to play a game(Flappy bird) on its own using genetic algorithm(NEAT)
+Trained a feed-forward neural networks to play a game(Flappy bird) on its own using genetic algorithm(NEAT)